Sharad Navratri

 - Before keeping the Kalash, clean the place of worship thoroughly with Ganga water.

-- Placing the Kalash in the house’s Ishaan Kon (North, North-North-East, North-East, East-North-East and East directions) is very auspicious.
+- It is very encouraging that the Kalash be placed in the house’s Ishaan Kon (in the North, North-North-East, North-East, East-North-East, and East directions).

 - Always keep the Kalash in a stable and safe place.